Chrissy Teigen Poses Topless in Postpartum Underwear to Show Reality of Motherhood

 Chrissy Teigen may be a glamorous mom but the relatable star wants the world to know motherhood is not always that glamorous.

-The Lip Sync Battle star, 32, did her bit to show the reality of being a new mom by sharing a photo of herself just three days after giving birth to son Miles Theodore.
+The Lip Sync Battle star, 32, did her bit to show the reality of being a new mom by sharing a photo of herself just four days after giving birth to son Miles Theodore.

-In the snap, the model is dressed in postpartum mesh underwear, which she hilariously called “Asian pear underwear.”
+In the picture, the model is dressed in postpartum mesh underwear, which she hilariously called “Asian pear underwear.”
 And she was even holding a carefully wrapped pear!
 (Asian pears are packaged in a cushioned foam netting that wraps neatly around the fruit for protection.)

-Teigen, who is topless in the photo, is also holding her little bundle of joy across her chest.

-The reference was actually a nod to comedian and fellow mom Ali Wong‘s latest Netflix special, Hard Knock Wife, during which she candidly speaks about the undergarment made specifically for new mothers.
+The reference was actually a nod to comedian and fellow mom Ali Wong‘s latest Netflix special, Hard Knock Wife, during which she candidly speaks about the undergarment made specifically for new mothers, comparing it to the fruit wrap.

 Want all the latest pregnancy and birth announcements, plus celebrity mom blogs?
 Click here to get those and more in the PEOPLE Babies newsletter.